declspecl/personle/README.md

 - Nginx for serving static React assets and reverse proxy to API
 - AWS EC2 w/ Route 53 (self-hosted), DynamoDB, and S3
 - Certbot for SSL certs

-## Features

-As of 2024-11-03, the following features have been implemented:
-- Daily play mode: a correct Persona is chosen every day for everyone to share
-- Free play mode: purely client-side with a randomly chosen correct Persona
-- Compendium: a listing of all the Personas the game considers and their relevant information, with numerous QoL filters

 ## Screenshots (2024-10-27)
 ### Home Page